Post

 Demo

-After waiting for the testing task, packaging deployment task, and notification task to complete, check the results.
+After waiting for the test tasks, packaging and deployment tasks, and notification tasks to complete, check the results.

-We can directly install the Nightly Build version on our phones for early experience testing.
+We can directly install the Nightly Build version on our mobile phones for an early experience test.

 Technical Details